apinf/docs/docs/design/dashboard/dashboard_design_brief.md

 - consider complexity of choosing metaphorically correct icons
   - prefer text descriptions
   - icons may be confusing
+- get all possible data for an API
+- might want to **predict** the next (abnormal) rise/fall of any metrics

 ## Vision
 > What you need to consider here is what can you envision being the most suitable type(s) of visualisation that might be most capable of accomplishing what you intend.